BlenderVR/manual/manual/installation/install-plugins.rst

 Oculus Rift DK2
 ---------------

-This section guides you through the installation required to run the oculus rift dk2 with blenderVR.
+This section guides you through the installation required to run the `Oculus Rift DK2 <http://oculus.com/>`_ with blenderVR.

-The following install procedure involves:
+The install procedure involves:

 * install java
 * install dk2-blender-java-web-sockets